Before reading this article, please first read the basics on "How do I create a parameterised exercise?".

 Matrices and Vectors (Linear Algebra)

 Parameters can also hold Matrix and Vector values, which consequently can be used in Linear Algebra exercises (read more about creating Linear Algebra Exercises).
-Use the equation editor to create a Matrix value for the parameter.
+Use the math editor to create a Matrix value for the parameter.
 See an example below:

 Parameter Options & Operations